MilanSuresh2468/cse15l-lab-reports/LabReport1.md

 ![Image](ss3.jpg)

 The current working directory is again /main. ls Hello.java should target Hello.java, but since we are in /main, we cannot access that file.
-This output is not an error.
+This output is an error.